PeterKitonga/illustratorlearning/Lesson 07 - Distribution With Spacing/readme.md

 ## About Lesson 07

 ### Brief
-In this lesson, I learned about how to use the distribution tools under the `Align` palette.
+In this lesson, I learned how to use the distribution tools under the `Align` palette.
 These tools are used to distribute space between objects vertically or horizontally.

 ### Illustrations